kiboschool/tk-intro-to-data/src/lessons/intro-to-data/data-and-spreadsheet.md

 - Google Sheet is a free web-based spreadsheet program create by _Google_.
 - By default, you can create and manage google sheet using your google account (i.e., your Kibo email).
 - **Access Google Sheets**: Use Google apps icon or Google Drive to launch Sheets.
+    - Alrternatively, just type `sheets.new` in your browser and hit _Enter_
 - **Creating and organizing sheets**: Name sheets, choose file location, add multiple sheets, and organize with folders.
 - **Importing data**: Upload files from devices, choose import options, and convert Excel files for compatibility.
 - **Using cells, columns, and rows**: Navigate and select cells, input data, and understand cell naming conventions.